ZupIT/beagle-docs/content/en/api/actions/navigate/popstack.md

 ## How to use it?

-In this example, we have a screen with a button that, when clicked, "kills" the stack of screens where the current screen is on.
+In this example, there is a screen with a button that, when clicked, "kills" the stack of screens where the current screen is on.

 To test this you need to navigate to this screen example, in a stack already built, and click on the button.
 This will destroy the entire stack